 1 Credit Status: Open Save this Course View Saved Courses

-Prerequisites: AS.030.105 (Introductory Chemistry Laboratory I) and AS.030.101 (Introducotry Chemistry I) OR EN.510.101 (Introduction to Materials Chemistry).
+Prerequisites: AS.030.105 (Introductory Chemistry Laboratory I) and AS.030.101 (Introductory Chemistry I).
 Students enrolled in AS.030.103 (Applied Chemical Equilibrium and Reactivity w/Lab) may not enroll in or receive credit for AS.030.106.
 Students must have completed Lab Safety training prior to registering for this class.
 To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.

 Duration